-LLE's Information Technology (IT) group has identified key things you should know about accessing or using computer or network resources:
+LLE's Computer Support Group (CSG) has identified the key things you should know about accessing or using computer or network resources:

-- 1. Never connect or disconnect cables from a computer or network device without explicit permission from IT.
+- 1. Never connect or disconnect cables from a computer or network device without assistance or explicit permission from CSG.
 Limit your activities to specific cables, devices, and network ports you are authorized to work on. - 2.
-Do not change the network settings on any LLE network device w/o IT approval. - 3.
-Laptops that connect to ANY University network must be up to date with security patches and have University approved anti-virus protection. - 4.
+Do not change the network settings on any LLE network device w/o CSG approval. - 3.
+Laptops that connect to ANY University network must be kept up to date with all relevant security patches and have University approved anti-virus protection. - 4.
 Treat all email as suspicious until proven otherwise.
 Don't click links or open attachments unless you recognize the sender and understand why they sent you a link / attachment.

-Computer and Network Safety (cont.)
+Computer and Network Safety: 10 things you should know (cont.)

-- 5. Do not leave desktop computers powered off without contacting IT. - 6.
+- 5. Do not power off a desktop computer without contacting CSG. - 6.
 Save important LLE files on network shares, not on your computer. - 7.
-Mobile devices (phones, tablets, laptops, etc..) that access any LLE resources (mail, files, etc..) must be password protected by a strong screen lock (Password, Biometric, Long PIN). - 8.
-Passwords or passphrases used for LLE accounts should not be used for other accounts (personal or business).
-IT recommends the use of a password manager/vault, such as Keeper. - 9.
-Never open a computer chassis without assistance from IT. - 10.
-Log off or lock your computer screen when you are away from your desk. - 11.
-Disconnect VPN when access to the LLE computer network is not needed
+Mobile devices (phones, tablets, laptops, etc..) that access any LLE resources (mail, files, etc..) must be password protected. - 8.
+Use randomly generated passwords for everything.
+CSG recommends the use of a password manager/vault, such as: LastPass, KeePass, PasswordSafe, 1Password, etc.... - 9.
+Never open a computer chassis without assistance from CSG. - 10.
+Log off or lock your computer when you are away from your desk (or lock your door if you have your own office).

-If you have any questions about ANY of these rules, contact IT for answers and/or clarification
+If you have any questions about ANY of these rules, contact CSG for answers and/or clarification